 Support Monarch Butterflies with Native Plants

-Different milkweed species will mature and flower at different times throughout the season.
-Including several milkweed species in a garden increases the likelihood that monarchs will visit your site for a longer period during the breeding season.
+Throughout the growing season, different milkweed species will mature and flower at different times.
+When you include a few different milkweed species in your garden it increases the likelihood that monarchs will visit for a longer period during the breeding season.

 The best habitat for Monarchs includes both: plants for nectar and host plants.
 Both are necessary for Monarchs to produce successive generations throughout the summer, and to sustain their migrations.
 Monarchs lay their eggs on milkweed plants, exclusively, and rely on these “Asclepias” plants throughout their summer breeding cycle in North America.
 But they also need other plants for the nectar.
 Without nectar from a variety of fall-blooming natives the butterflies would be unable to make their long journey back to their overwintering grounds in Mexico.
 Make sure to include both host and nectar plants in your plan.